 The latest addition, 91,400-square-foot Breeden Hall, opened in August 2008, and is named in honor of former Dean Douglas Breeden and his wife Josie.
 It holds classrooms and auditoriums, team rooms, meeting space, the Ford Library, the Center for Excellence in Business Education, and our MBA admissions and operations offices.
 The building features a rooftop terrace.

-The Fuqua complex also includes the R. David Thomas Executive Conference Center, which opened in May 1989.
-The 112,000 square foot facility is named after the founder of Wendy’s International, Inc. The center includes 111 guest rooms, two executive suites, meeting and catering space, a 230-seat dining room and a full bar, along with classrooms and a clubroom.
-The center is a comfortable and modern facility, primarily used by the school’s executive education and executive MBA students.
-The Thomas Center is connected to the main Fuqua building by a covered walkway.
+The Fuqua complex also includes the new JB Duke Hotel (scheduled to open in January 2017).
+The hotel encompasses the R. David Thomas Executive Conference Center, 198 guest rooms and suites, a full service restaurant, two bars, a fitness center, and other amenities.
+The R. David Thomas Executive Conference Center originally opened in May 1989, and is named after the founder of Wendy’s International, Inc. The center is primarily used by Executive Education and executive MBA students.
+The hotel is connected to the main Fuqua building by a covered walkway.